Research

 The project aims to investigate the patterns on genomic repeats across the circular bacterial chromosome to reveal interplay between chromosome topology and gene paralogization.
 Copy number variation is the important genomic trait associated with bacterial phenotype.
 In particular, number of rRNA gene operons is species-specific and supposed to be associated with ecological niches.
 On the other hand, such genomic repeats provide substrates for intra-genomic recombination leading to genome rearrangements.
 We assume that recombination events as well as composition of genomic repeats are shaped by selection forces balancing profit and damages on different levels of chromosome organization.

-Role of non-canonical start codons in bacteria
+Role of noncanonical start codons in bacteria

-*A collaboration with Prof. Calin Guet, IST Austria
+*A collaboration with Calin Guet, IST Austria

 Machine learning and phylogenetic analysis for prediction of antibiotic resistance

-*A collaboration with Prof. Olga Kalinina, HIPS Germany
+*A collaboration with Olga Kalinina, HIPS Germany

 The project is aimed to develop ML models for discovery of antibiotics resistance markers.
 We present ML models for the discovery of antibiotic resistance markers.
 The models are trained using whole-genome sequences with accompanying resistance screens, and the resistance markers are extracted with feature importance analysis.
 We emphasize the importance of accounting for population structure within a bacterial species by introducing PRPS, phylogeny-related parallelism score.
 We show that ML models that employ PRPS-aware features demonstrate superior performance, as well as discover more biologically meaningful markers.